 Time Management Skills

-Being good at keeping time is also very important if you are to become an excellent PA.
-You are responsible for your boss’s schedule, and this means that you should always be on time.
-By being an excellent keeper of time, you ensure that your boss’s day goes smoothly, all meetings are attended and appointments are attended to.
+Being good at keeping time is also very important to become an excellent PA.
+You are responsible for your boss’s schedule, so you should always be on time.
+By being an excellent keeper of time, you ensure that your boss’s day goes smoothly all meetings and appointments are attended to.

 Good Written and Verbal Communication Skills

 Excellent verbal and written communication skills are essential and will be used in your career.
-You need to be able to converse clearly and efficiently in the written word or spoken word.
+You need to converse clearly and efficiently in written or spoken words.
 Remember that you represent your boss.
 You need to be articulated in written and oral communication.

 Excellent IT Skills

-You are required to be able to use a computer and other gadgets that require IT knowledge.
-You need to be proficient in Microsoft Office packages such as Word, Excel, PowerPoint, and Access.
+You must be able to use a computer and other gadgets that require IT knowledge.
+PAs must be proficient in Microsoft Office packages such as Word, Excel, PowerPoint, and Access.
 You are also required to know your way around email clients, how to use the internet and even how to use an electronic calendar.

 Presentable At Work

 As a PA, you need to remember that you represent the company and your boss.
 Therefore, you need to look at the part.
-You need to dress well, look good and feel good about yourself and your job.
+You must dress well, look good and feel good about yourself and your job.
 Self-confidence can go a long way when you are a PA.

 Good Team Player